COVID claims county deputy

 It was not immediately known what strain of COVID Smith had contracted or if he had been vaccinated.

 Smith had served as a county deputy since December of 2008.
-He also was currently serving as police chief for the Village of Decatur.
+He also was police chief for the Village of Decatur.

 Nick called Smith a devoted husband and father who loved Burt County and serving his community.